Stonehenge Aotearoa – Better Than The Original Stonehenge?

 It also dictates the ever changing length of a day and the correct star sign, for the time of the year.

-So you could spend your life thinking you were a Leo, came to the Henge on your birthday, discover you’re actually a Virgo and realise you’ve been reading the wrong horoscope in the daily paper for your entire existence.
+So you could spend your life thinking you were a Leo, came to Stonehenge Aotearoa on your birthday, discover you’re actually a Virgo and realise you’ve been reading the wrong horoscope in the daily paper for your entire existence.
 Upsetting.

 Beyond the neat calendar are the Seven Sisters, which each stand for seven female figures (who were very prevalent in Ancient Greek lore).
 They represent the Pleiades star cluster, which are located in the constellation of Taurus.